-Our guide tells you where to stream, rent, or buy all 12 Friday the 13th movies, two documentaries, and even the related-in-name-only Friday the 13th TV series.
-We will also update you about the upcoming Peacock prequel series.
+Our guide tells you where to stream, rent, or buy all 12 Friday the 13th movies, one of the docs, and even the related-in-name-only Friday the 13th: The Series (well, we tried on that one).
+Now put on your hockey mask and go ki ki ki, watch watch watch.

 What are the Friday the 13th movies?